CesiumGS/3d-tiles/README.md

 ![](figures/nonUniformQuadtree.png)

-3D Tiles also enable other quadtree-variations such as [loose quadtrees](http://www.tulrich.com/geekstuff/partitioning.html), where child tiles overlap, but spatial coherence is still preserved, i.e., a parent tile completely encloses all of its children.
+3D Tiles also enables other quadtree variations such as [loose quadtrees](http://www.tulrich.com/geekstuff/partitioning.html), where child tiles overlap but spatial coherence is still preserved, i.e., a parent tile completely encloses all of its children.
 This approach can be useful to avoid splitting models across tiles.

 <p align="center">
   <img src="figures/quadtree-overlap.jpg" /><br />